johnkors/dotnet-library/README.md

     - Package icon (embedded in nuget)
     - Readme showing in nuget.org (embedded in nuget),
     - Multi-targeting and conditional dependencies dep on TFM
-- Funding for Github Sponsors
+- Funding for GitHub Sponsors
 - MIT License